cpoms/hario/README.md

 ### Setup

-Add `include Hario::Filterable` to your AR model to add the `search` method, for instance (we'll use these classes as examples throughout):
+Add `extend Hario::Filterable` to your AR model to add the `search` method, for instance (we'll use these classes as examples throughout):

 ```ruby
 def Brand < ActiveRecord::Base